I live with trigeminal neuralgia which causes pain in my face and head. This is an extremely painful and debilitating condition.

 - Emergency treatments – If your TN is out of control, A&E or ER can give meds by IV.
 This post contains details.

-- Chronic Migraine and Facial Pain – Because I lived with chronic migraines, my doctors presumed that my facial pain was caused by them.
+- Chronic Migraine and Facial Pain – This is my story.
+I lived with chronic migraines, so my doctors presumed that my facial pain was caused by them.
 It was actually trigeminal neuralgia.

 - Trigeminal Neuralgia – Invisible But So Painful – In this post, I share a video to try to show what my pain feels like.